Financial Funds - Revised

-An open-end mutual fund is a diversified portfolio of assets created by the pooling of investor money.
+An open-end mutual fund is a diversified portfolio of assets created by pooling investors’ money.
 This course will teach you how an open-end mutual fund provides an easy, low-cost way to pool money and purchase a diversified portfolio reflecting a specific investment objective.
-You will also look into a closed-end mutual fund which is a portfolio of pooled assets that raises a fixed amount of capital through an initial public offering (IPO) and then lists shares for trade on a stock exchange.
+You will also look into a closed-end mutual fund, which is a portfolio of pooled assets that raises a fixed amount of capital through an initial public offering (IPO) and then lists shares for trade on a stock exchange.

 Having completed this course, you will be able to:

 - Define acronyms related to financial funds

 - Explain how open-end and closed-end mutual funds operate